 - 1. The room must be at least the size of a small bedroom so there is sufficient space for the individual to move. - 2.
 Features are in place to allow staff to engage in continuous visual monitoring of an individual in the room, such as an observation window with ceiling-mounted mirrors or video cameras. - 3.
-The room must have adequate ventilation, heating, and cooling. - 4.
-The locking mechanism must be a pressure-locking device, such as magnetic locks or another mechanical device that requires the continual presence of support staff to apply pressure to keep the door lock engaged. - 5.
-Padding of the walls and floors is required in the room if the individual is likely to engage in self-harm (such as head-banging or hitting walls) to the extent that such behavior could cause significant injury if the padding was not present.

-- 6. There must be efforts to ensure the individual would not be able to reach or damage any light fixtures in the room (such as recessed lighting or high ceilings). - 7.
+The room must have adequate ventilation, heating, and cooling.

+- 4. The locking mechanism must be a pressure-locking device, such as magnetic locks or another mechanical device that requires the continual presence of support staff to apply pressure to keep the door lock engaged. - 5.
+Padding of the walls and floors is required in the room if the individual is likely to engage in self-harm (such as head-banging or hitting walls) to the extent that such behavior could cause significant injury if the padding was not present. - 6.
+There must be efforts to ensure the individual would not be able to reach or damage any light fixtures in the room (such as recessed lighting, covered lighting, or high ceilings). - 7.
 There must be protective covering over any electrical outlets in the room. - 8.
 There must be protective covering or specialized windows in place to ensure the individual would not be able to break any windows in the room. - 9.
-If a mirror is located in the room to ensure staff can see all areas of it, the mirror must be made of a non-breakable material or have protective covering around it to prevent the individual from being able to break the mirror
+If a mirror is located in the room to ensure staff can see all areas of it, the mirror must be made of a non-breakable material or have protective covering around it to prevent the individual from being able to break the mirror. - 10.
+Half doors, gated barriers, or any barrier without a viewing window or monitor and pressurized lock that an individual cannot remove or open on their own, are not permitted for the use of seclusion.

-LCI Restrictive Measures Review Committee (RMRC): The LCI RMRC will consist of a minimum of ten members.
+LCI Restrictive Measures Review Committee (RMRC)

+The LCI RMRC will consist of a minimum of ten members.
 The RMRC will be comprised of LCI employees who have clinical expertise in supporting members.
 The RM Specialist will be LCI Primary Restrictive Measures Lead; and the Behavioral Health Supervisor will be secondary.

-All new application requests for the use of restrictive measures, unless the request is expedited, will be reviewed by a representative from Care Management, Quality and Behavioral Health, and Community Supports whenever possible.
+All new application requests for the use of restrictive measures will be reviewed by a representative from Care Management and Behavioral Health whenever possible.
 All subsequent restrictive measures applications and expedited reviews are reviewed by a subset of RMRC members, which serve on a rotating basis.
 The RMRC and other internal or external consultants, as appropriate, will review any proposed or initial behavior plan, which includes the provision of restrictive measures.
 The committee must either approve the proposal as submitted, approve the proposal with conditions, request additional information, or deny the proposal.
-Decisions will be in writing, identify the measures separately, and describe reasons for the return or denial, include any conditions of approval along with adequate descriptions of these conditions.
+Decisions will be in writing to the member, legal decision maker, and provider.
+Written communication will identify the measures separately, and describe reasons for the return or denial, include any conditions of approval along with adequate descriptions of these conditions.
 The RM Specialist and Behavioral Health Supervisor, as designated by LCI, will sign notifications.
 Denials will also offer the individual/legal decision-maker the right to grieve the decision.
 Communication and guidance will be offered to the provider on any revisions that could be made to remedy the defects in a returned or denied application.
 The RMRC must approve the request before LCI submits the request to DHS.

-The RMRC will report all activities to the Quality and Care Management Director and LCI's Quality Management Program.
+The RMRC will report all activities to the Quality and Care Management Practice Director and LCI's Quality Management Program.